 PEER GROUP

-Chrysalis is a peer group of whom we term nurturers: those already embedded in regional arts, including arts workers, teachers, and experienced knowledge-sharers.
+WRITHE is a peer group of whom we term nurturers: those already embedded in regional arts, including arts workers, teachers, and experienced knowledge-sharers.
 They often make and consume arts intra-state, nationally, and even internationally.
 They can easily identify the support, processes, and expertise available in city centres that are entirely missing in the G21 region.
 Many currently travel to Melbourne for capacity-building but recognise that it’s not sustainable for themselves—or even accessible for most others.

 EXTERNAL WORKSHOP ATTENDEES